GaegeSmith/foyerSlideShow/README.md

     public void startProgram(){
         JFrame frame = new JFrame();
         addImageButton = new JButton("Add Image");//to make a button.
-You can pass the button constructor the text you want on the button removeImageButton = new JButton("Remove Image");//to make a button.
+You can pass the button constructor the text you want on the button frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE); // this line makes the program quit as soon as you close the window (if you leave this out it will just sit there on the screen forever) frame.setSize(300,300); //gives the frame a size, in pixels frame.setVisible(true); // this makes the frame visible. if you forget this step, you won't see anything when you run this code removeImageButton = new JButton("Remove Image");//to make a button.
 You can pass the button constructor the text you want on the button
     }
 ```
-you could have the JButton addImageButton and JButton removeImageButton where I place it but you could also place it in the startProgram() at the start. for now let just keep it how I had it.<br>
+you could have the JButton addImageButton and JButton removeImageButton where I place it but you could also place it in the startProgram() at the start. for now let just keep it how I had it.
 Next you need to register your button listener. to do the type this
 ```
+addImageButton.addActionListener(new addImage());//register your interest with the button. removeImageButton.addActionListener(new removeImage());//register your interest with the button.
 ```